WELCOME TO DALLAS!

 Instagram page to get updates!— Formerly known as Dallas Fitness Ambassadors, if you’re looking to try some new workouts or meet new people in the wellness world, FA is it.
 They always have something going on.
 If you’re looking to meet new people while you’re in town getting your sweat on, follow their

 — If you’re into food trucks and people watching, this is the place to hang out.
 Yoga, tai chi, and boot camp classes are held here on the weekends.
-Oh and lots of puppies are around if you want to go for an afternoon or evening! — If you’re looking for an professional athlete-type of work out, this is it!
-I know owners Isaiah (he’s a former Dallas Cowboy) and Jared personally.
+Oh, and lots of puppies are around if you want to go for an afternoon or evening! — If you’re looking for a professional athlete-type of workout, this is it!
+I know owners Isaiah (he’s a former Dallas Cowboys) and Jared personally.
 They are a dynamic duo!
-Work outs are intense, but they are great to work with if you want to get ripped.
+Workouts are intense, but they are great to work with if you want to get ripped.

 The Joule…yet.
 However, I will say that I was given a gift card to their in-house spa that I’ve been meaning to use…— Located inside The Joule Hotel, The Joule Spa is all about self-care and wellness.
 I haven’t done a staycation with

 MiniLuxe.
 MiniLuxe is a clean self-care brand offering manicure, pedicure, and waxing services.
 I love this brand and have been using them for several years when I need a self-care moment.
 Their salons aren’t in a ton of cities.
 They only have locations in Boston, Dallas, Los Angeles, and Rhode Island with plans to expand more in the Dallas area.
 I go to the Uptown location.
 Ask for Cathy!— I used to have a hard time with self-care until I discovered — I’ve been going to this salon for years.
 If you want someone who listens, but can also have fun, ask for Adam at the Lover’s Lane location.
 He’s my stylist!